jo/couchmagick/README.md

 ```

 ## Imagemagick Configuration
-Add a `couchmagick` property to a design document. couchmagick will process all
+Add a `couchmagick` property to a design document.
+Couchmagick will process all
 databases which have such a design document.

 ### Minimal Example